 We know it’s cold outside, so we’re giving you a great reason to stay inside.
 You guessed it—start writing!

-Inspired by this love-to-hate-it season, here are ten writing prompts for a cold winter’s day:
+Inspired by the season, here are ten winter writing prompts for a cold winter’s day:

 1. Describe in great detail the sensation of going from the cold, blustery outdoors to the warm indoors.

 2. Write about your favorite winter or snow-day memory in third person, with you as the main character.
 If you want to get more creative, add elements of magic, science fiction, or suspense!

 3. Write from the point of view of a snowflake falling to earth.